Home » Types of Food » Bread, Cookies & Pastries » Zimtsterne: German Cinnamon Stars (German Christmas Cookies)

 Zimtsterne, German cinnamon stars

 I hadn’t planned to go to Germany at Christmastime since there’s the time factor, and the cost of the trip (because I live in Los Angeles and can’t just pop over to Germany for a weekend getaway).
+EDITED 6/2023 although I did pop over to Southwest Germany for a culinary press tour for week this year!
 It’s also bad timing for me to go in December because the kids are still in school.
 However, that all changed overnight, last week, so I’m leaving for Cologne, Germany on Monday! (<– this is from 2013)

 UPDATE (after my trip): Here’s why you should go to the Christmas Markets in Germany!